apache/spark/docs/configuration.md

   <td><code>spark.driver.cores</code></td>
   <td>1</td>
   <td>
     Number of cores to use for the driver process, only in cluster mode.
-This can be set through
-    <code>--driver-cores</code> command line option.
   </td>
 </tr>
   <td><code>spark.driver.maxResultSize</code></td>